Milwaukee M18 Fuel 7/16″ Impact Wrench for Linemen

 The Milwaukee M18 Fuel 7/16″ Impact Wrench has a lightweight design – just under 7.5 lbs with the battery attached.
 It’s more than 1-1/2″ shorter than the 2765 they released in 2013 and a touch lighter.

-Weight and length are a huge deal for linemen, but the big deal is the improvement in the balance of the tool.
+Weight and length aren’t a huge deal for linemen, but the big deal is the improvement in the balance of the tool.
 When you’re working in a buck or from a harness, keeping the weight centered on your hand instead of a big forward lean helps.

 Another major area of improvement is in the handle height.
 Its taller design fits much better when you’re wearing Class II gloves and it’s still comfortable gloveless.
 With the shorter handle, your gloved hand gets cramped and some linemen complain that they accidentally hit the rocker switch trying to grip.
 The extra height solves those problems.